009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 Another step is lemmatisation.
 Here, the individual words are traced back to their basic forms.

-With the help of Named Entity Recognition (NER), it is possible to assign persons, places, times or other objects such as company names to the recognised entities.
+With the help of Named Entity Recognition, it is possible to assign persons, places, times or other objects like company names to the recognised entities.
 Dependency parsing assigns syntax dependencies to the identified and tagged tokens.
 Word vectors are used to describe and recognise relationships between words.